A Comprehensive Guide to Fostering a Rescue Dog

 3. Preparing Your Home for a Foster Dog

-Before bringing a foster dog into your home, it's important to create a safe and welcoming environment:
+Before bringing a foster dog into your home, it's important to prepare your home in advance:

 4. Understanding the Dog’s Background